-Drug/Laboratory Test Interactions

-Depending on the sensitivity/specificity and the test methodology, the individual components of ENDOCET (Oxycodone and Acetaminophen Tablets, USP) may cross-react with assays used in the preliminary detection of cocaine (primary urinary metabolite, benzovlecgonine) or marijuana (cannabinoids) in human urine.
-A more specific alternate chemical method must be used in order to obtain a confirmed analytical result.
-The preferred confirmatory method is gas chromatography/ mass spectrometry (GC/MS).
+Drug/Laboratory Test Interactions Drug/Laboratory Test Interactions Depending on the sensitivity/specificity and the test methodology, the individual components of oxycodone and acetaminophen tablets may cross-react with assays used in the preliminary detection of cocaine (primary urinary metabolite, benzoylecgonine) or marijuana (cannabino) human urine.
+A more specificia alternate chemical method must be used in order to obtain a confirmed analytical result.
+The preferred confirmatory method is gas chromatographylmass spectrometry (GC/MS).
 Moreover, clinical considerations and professional judgment should be applied to any drug-of-abuse test result, particularly when preliminary positive results are used.

-Acetaminophen may interfere with home blood glucose measurement systems; decreases of >20% in mean glucose values may be noted.
+Acetaminophen may interfere with home blood glucose measurement systems; decreases of > 20% in mean glucose values may be noted.
 This effect appears to be drug, concentration and system dependent.
-Carcinogenesis, Mutagenesis, Impairment of Fertility

-Carcinogenesis

-Animal studies to evaluate the carcinogenic potential of oxycodone and acetaminophen have not been performed.
+carcinogenesis, Mutagenesis, Impairment of Fertility Carcinogenesis: Animal studies to evaluate the carcinogenic potential of oxycodone and acetaminophen have not been performed.

-Mutagenesis

-The combination of oxycodone and acetaminophen has not been evaluated for mutagenicity.
-Oxycodone alone was negative in a bacterial reverse mutation assay (Ames), an in vitro chromosome aberration assay with human lymphocytes without metabolic activation and an in vivo mouse micronucleus assay.
-Oxycodone was clastogenic in the human lymphocyte chromosomal assay in the presence of metabolic activation and in the mouse lymphoma assay with or without metabolic activation.
+acetaminophen have not been performed.
+Mutagenesis: The combination of oxycodone and acetaminophen has not been evaluated for mutageneity.
+Oxycodone alone was negative in a bacterial reverse mutation assay (Ames), an in vitro chromosome aberration assay with human hymphorytes without metabolic activation and an in vitro mouse micronucleus assay.
+Oxycodone was clastogenic in the human lymphocyte chromosomal assay in the presence of metabolic activation and an in the mouse lymphoma assay with or without metabolic activation.

-Fertility

-Animal studies to evaluate the effects of oxycodone on fertility have not been performed
+Fertility: Animal studies to evaluate the effects of oxycodone on fertility have not been performed.